ChrisCWerner/product-reviews/README.md

 The system should consist basically in a detailed products list page with product name, description, image, price, reviews and other metadata.

 ## Project setup

+First of all, make sure you have the code cloned from this repository.
+Every command stated in here is supposed to run on the root of the cloned repository directory.

 For simplification, I've added the [`json-server`](https://github.com/typicode/json-server) dependency inside `package.json` as a dev dependency.
 The recommended approach is to create a separate project to handle backend services.